Permits are required for all

 particular inspection has been found to be compliant with applicable codes and

-Partial Approval: Only a portion of the work related to that particular
+Partial Pass: Only a portion of the work related to that particular

 inspection has been approved.
 Requires a